 In dialoguing with pastors and leaders in the Church of the Nazarene, and the broader Wesleyan-Holiness tradition, I’ve discovered that progressive theology is making inroads in churches and universities at an accelerated rate.
 One does not have to look much further than social media discussion groups to see how widespread progressive ideas are becoming.

 The reason I believe social media is a good place to gauge where leaders stand on these issues is because they tend to be “braver” behind the veil of a computer screen than they are in real life situations.
 The exact same people I’ve dialogued with on social media platforms have scurried to avoid face-to-face engagement—I have some really funny stories.

 While I believe many progressives genuinely love Jesus, I sincerely think they are confused about the nature of the gospel.
 In their attempt to be graceful, they are actually condemning people by adjusting scripture to align with behavior that God condemns.

-Biblically speaking, there simply isn’t any gray area concerning issues of sexual intimacy and marriage.
+Biblically speaking, there aren’t any gray areas concerning issues of sexual intimacy and marriage.
 So, as much as I love these folks, I realize that it’s unlikely we will ever find common ground.
-Therefore, in the midst of all the clamor, remember that the world is going to be the world, which is exactly why the church needs to be the church.
+Therefore, I have to remind myself in the midst of all the clamor, that the world is going to be the world, which is exactly why the church needs to be the church.

 Theologically, when we arrive at a place where we feel certain portions of scripture could be blotted out altogether, that’s more than a difference of interpretation.
 That is a difference in how we view biblical authority and inspiration.
 It’s hard to imagine the dissension the UMC is enduring because of the many pastors and leaders that are outright ignoring their covenants of ordination and rebelling against the authority structure of the church.